libreswitch/ops/docs/webui_user_guide.md

 # Accessing the web UI
 To access the web UI, open a web browser (Google Chrome preferred) and enter the IP address of the switch management interface.

+The web server (REST daemon) is disabled by default.
+Refer to the REST API user guide for information on how to enable the REST daemon.

 # Screens